czbiohub/bam2fasta/paper/paper.md

 # Summary

-Single-cell RNA sequencing such as Drop-Seq [McCarroll:2015], 10x Genomics and other microfluidics platforms made leaps over the last decades in the amount of cells that can be sequenced in parallel.
+Single-cell RNA sequencing such as Drop-Seq [McCarroll:2015] made leaps over the last decades in the amount of cells that can be sequenced in parallel.
 Droplet microfluidics allows Cell Barcodes (CB), along with their unique molecular identifier (UMI) labeled RNA transcripts,  to be sequenced simultaneously with many other cell barcodes of a homogenized tissue.
 After alignment, the reads are demultiplexed to cell barcodes, and the whole sequencing run is stored as a binary alignment map file type known as a `.bam` file [Li:2009].
 As the demultiplexing occurs after alignment, there is no way to intercept these workflows to extract a single cell's sequences, e.g. as a simple [FASTA])(https://en.wikipedia.org/wiki/FASTA_format) or [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format)-formatted file.